ankitas19/Library-Management-System/README.md

 # Library Management System
-It is web based application using core java and the IDE used is NetBeans.
+It is a web based application using core java and the IDE used is NetBeans.
 Database used in the application is MySQL.
+A simple look has been given to it.

 ![](Lib.gif)